The causes, symptoms and treatment options for osteophytes

 Commonly referred to as bone spurs, osteophytes are smooth growths of bone.
 When bone is repeatedly rubbed or weakened, it will grow these enlargements in order to stabilize and strengthen itself.
 Though beneficial in and of themselves, when osteophytes compress surrounding nerves, patients may experience chronic or severe pain.

-These growths are commonly seen in conjunction with other conditions in the spine.
+These growths are commonly seen with other conditions in the spine.
 As spinal conditions weaken the integrity of the elements of the spine, often the body will produce osteophytes along the vertebrae or within the facet joints to add stability.

 Symptoms of spinal osteophytes